MicrosoftDocs/architecture-center/docs/databricks-monitoring/databricks-observability-content.md

 Because the processing rate doesn't match the input rate in the graph, look to improve the process rate to cover the input rate fully.
 One possible reason might be the imbalance of customer data in each partition key that leads to a bottleneck.
 For a next step and potential solution, take advantage of the scalability of Azure Databricks.

-#### Partitioning investigation
+### Partitioning investigation

-First, further identify the correct number of scaling executors we need with Azure Databricks.
+First, further identify the correct number of scaling executors that you need with Azure Databricks.
 Apply the rule of thumb of assigning each partition with a dedicated CPU in running executors.
 For instance, if you have 200 partition keys, the number of CPUs multiplied by the number of executors should equal 200.
 (For example, eight CPUs combined with 25 executors would be a good match.)
 With 200 partition keys, each executor can work only on one task, which reduces the chance of a bottleneck.

-Because there are some slow partitions in this scenario, you would investigate the high variance in tasks duration.
+Because some slow partitions are in this scenario, investigate the high variance in tasks duration.
 Check for any spikes in task duration.
-One task will handle one partition.
+One task handles one partition.
 If a task requires more time, the partition may be too large and cause a bottleneck.

 :::image type="content" source="_images/databricks-observability-check-skew.png" alt-text="List of results of a check skew query for performance tuning.
 The query is used for a partitioning investigation.":::

-#### Error tracing
+### Error tracing

 Add a dashboard for error tracing so that you can spot customer-specific data failures.
 In data preprocessing, there are times when files are corrupted, and records within a file don't match the data schema.
 The following dashboard catches many bad files and bad records.